ropensci/rglobi/cran-comments.md

 Dear Reviewers:

-I built this package using [R CMD build .] and checked it with command [R CMD check --as-cran rglobi_0.2.27.tar.gz] on my Ubuntu 18.04 LTS Bionic Beaver (4.15.0-159-generic) machine running R 4.1.1 (2021-08-10).
-Also, the checks were executed on travis-ci.com (running Ubuntu), github workflows (windows/mac/ubuntu), and winbuilder (running windows).
+I built this package using [R CMD build .] and checked it with command [R CMD check --as-cran rglobi_0.2.28.tar.gz] on my Ubuntu 20.04 LTS Focal Fossa (4.15.0-159-generic) machine running R version 4.2.1 (2022-06-23).

 IMPROVEMENT
-* improve test cases to skip with message if web apis are unavailable
+* Adding warning message when query generates more results than can be returned.
+Big thanks for Helen Waters for their contributions @H-Waters https://github.com/H-Waters via https://github.com/ropensci/rglobi/pull/45

 I've checked the mis-spelled words and confirmed that they are in fact not mis-spelled.